secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/index.html.md

 #### Cohort
 A method of tracking a group (cohort) of targeted known records and/or records included in an ABM strategy.

-All touchpoints related to this specific campaign are excluded from Bizible tracking.
+**Bizible:** touchpoints should be excluded.

 | Member Status                   | Definition                                                                            | Success  |
 |:--------------------------------|:--------------------------------------------------------------------------------------|:---------|